The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-02/README.md

 ]
 ```

-1. Return an array of all of the `name`s of the users.
+1. Return an array of all that contains only the `name` property of each user.
 ```js
 getNames(users) //['Reuben O.', 'Laisha C', 'Anne H.','Steph S.','Carmen S']
 ```